 (5) Whenever there shall be any difference or variation between the contents of any original bill of sale and the duplicate, the original shall prevail.

 [Section 8 inserted by No. 41 of 1925 s.
 2 (as amended by No. 40 of 1957 s.
-5 and 21); No. 24 of 2005 s.
+5 and 21); amended by No. 24 of 2005 s.
 63.]

 [9.
 Deleted by No. 24 of 2005 s.
 63.]

-10. Periods for registration
+10. Time for registration

 (1) The periods within which a bill of sale shall be presented for registration shall be such as may be prescribed from time to time, but until rules are made hereunder and subject thereto, such periods shall be —

-(a) 10 days from the day of execution, if executed at a place not more than 48 kilometres distant from the city of Perth, but where the bill of sale is a hire-purchase agreement within the meaning of that expression as defined in the Hire-Purchase Act 1959, the period within which that bill of sale shall be presented for registration shall be 30 days from the date upon which it is signed by the hirer referred to in the agreement, or, if the agreement is signed by more than one such hirer, within 30 days from the later or latest date on which it is so signed;
+(a) 10 days from the day of execution, if executed at a place not more than 48 km distant from the city of Perth, but where the bill of sale is a hire-purchase agreement within the meaning of that expression as defined in the Hire-Purchase Act 1959, the period within which that bill of sale shall be presented for registration shall be 30 days from the date upon which it is signed by the hirer referred to in the agreement, or, if the agreement is signed by more than one such hirer, within 30 days from the later or latest date on which it is so signed;

-(b) 14 days from the day of execution, if executed at or within 80 kilometres of the local government district of Albany (Town), Southern Cross, Coolgardie, Kalgoorlie, Menzies, Geraldton, or Cue, or if executed at a place outside such limits, and being more than 48 kilometres distant from the said city, but not more than 321 kilometres from the said city, but where the bill of sale is a hire-purchase agreement within the meaning of that expression as defined in the Hire-Purchase Act 1959, the period within which that bill of sale shall be presented for registration shall be 30 days from the date upon which it is signed by the hirer referred to in the agreement, or, if the agreement is signed by more than one such hirer, within 30 days from the later or latest date on which it is so signed;
+(b) 14 days from the day of execution, if executed at or within 80 km of the local government district of Albany (Town), Southern Cross, Coolgardie, Kalgoorlie, Menzies, Geraldton, or Cue, or if executed at a place outside such limits, and being more than 48 km distant from the said city, but not more than 321 km from the said city, but where the bill of sale is a hire-purchase agreement within the meaning of that expression as defined in the Hire-Purchase Act 1959, the period within which that bill of sale shall be presented for registration shall be 30 days from the date upon which it is signed by the hirer referred to in the agreement, or, if the agreement is signed by more than one such hirer, within 30 days from the later or latest date on which it is so signed;

-(c) 30 days if executed at a place outside the limits aforesaid, and more than 321 kilometres but less than 804 kilometres from the said city;
+(c) 30 days if executed at a place outside the limits aforesaid, and more than 321 km but less than 804 km from the said city;

-(d) 60 days from the day on which it was executed, if executed at a place outside the limits aforesaid, and 804 kilometres or more from the said city;
+(d) 60 days from the day on which it was executed, if executed at a place outside the limits aforesaid, and 804 km or more from the said city;

 (e) if executed within the local government districts of Wyndham-East Kimberley or Halls Creek, or at any place out of Western Australia, then within 21 days after the time at which the bill of sale would, in the ordinary course of post, arrive in the said city, if posted immediately after the execution thereof.